-Diffraction - the bending of light waves around obtacles that causes interferences occurs with any waves - sound, electromagnetic, or water.
-Examples: Sound waves - when someone talks in another room and you can hear them. light waves - can be difficited and separated into multiple coors.
+Diffraction - the bending of light waves around obstacles that causes interferences occurs with any wave-sound, electromagnetics or water.
+Examples: sound waves - when some and falles in another room and you can hear them. light waves-can be difficted and separated into multiple coors.